Try for free

 8. A good design pays attention to detail

 In design, every little detail matters.
-Details such as accuracy, images, and text should be adequately designed to impress and assist the user in everything they do.
-Therefore, designers should pay attention to detail to make the product useful, honest, and timeless.
+Details such as accuracy, images, and text should impress and assist the user in everything they do.
+Designers’ attention to detail can make the product useful, honest, and timeless.

 9. A good design is environmentally friendly

-A good design should contribute to the preservation of the environment.
-Dieter Rams strived to design products that contributed towards protecting the environment.
+A good design should contribute to environmental preservation.
+Dieter Rams strived to design products that contributed toward protecting the environment.

 10. Good design is as simple as possible